wandroll/jsonschema-commandline/README.md

 Based on [jsonschema](https://github.com/tdegrunt/jsonschema) validator, it is design to ease json validation from command line

 ## Contributing & bugs
-Any improvment and feedbacks are welcome !
+Any improvement and feedback is welcome!

 ## Installation
-Install gloablly with NPM or Yarn
+Install globally with NPM or Yarn
 ```javascript
   npm install -g jsonschema-commandline
 ```